Island of California: History

+Further evidence of the superflood theory can be found in the account of Nicolás de Cardona, who sailed up the Gulf of California in 1619 to determine if a pearl fishery would prove viable in the region.
+In his account of the voyage, Cardona claims to have sailed as far north as 34° N, where he observed that the sea continued to separate California from the mainland, writing near the end of his account that “it is now proven that California is a very large island and not part of the continent.”
+A day prior to this observation, Cardona recorded the passage of a severe storm that nearly drowned the crew, and which may led to the temporary extension of the Gulf.

 Reports from Oñate's expedition reached Antonio de la Ascención, a Carmelite friar who had participated in Sebastián Vizcaíno's explorations of the west coast of California in 1602 and 1603.
 Ascención was a tireless propagandist in favor of Spanish settlement in California, and his later writings referred to the region as an island.
 As older maps confirm, Spanish authorities and local residents were well aware where the actual northern terminus of the Gulf of California lay, but by extending the coastline north past Cape Mendocino and eventually even into Puget Sound, Francis Drake's claim of Nova Albion for England (1579) could be invalidated by the priority of Cortes' claim (1533).